Martincraft7887/modcharteditor-cne-1.0.1/README.md

 Codename Engine/mods/modcharts

-If you want to include it inside your own mod, simply move the contents of this repository into your mod's mods folder.
+If you want to include it inside your own mod, simply move the contents of the folder into your mod's mods folder.

 # Additional Information